We began our phased return to dentistry on 8th June and are now able to offer routine appointments.

 Stage three: Veneer preparation

 The veneers will then be cemented and attached to the correct tooth.
-Once your veneers are aligned correctly, a curing light is used to harden the cement to allow the veneers to last for a prolonged period.
+When your veneers are aligned correctly, a curing light is used to harden the dental cement to allow the veneers to last for a prolonged period.

 Stage five: Recovery